Jad229/Jad229/README.md

 # Welcome to my little space on the internet friend👋, My name is Justin!

-### I'm a Fullstack Developer and life-long student.
-I love learning new technologies and I'm on the path to master my coding skills.
+### I'm a Fullstack Developer and I'm on a relentless quest to become a master developer.
+From frontend fascinations to backend adventures, I traverse the entire stack with the ethusiasm of a coding cosmonaut🚀.

 #### Languages
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)